Ezinnem/bookshop/README.md

 ## Features:
 1. Displays the most recent Books with their basic details.
-2. Shows students that borrowed the books
+2. Shows students that borrowed the books.
 3. Use can filter through Search the genres of the books